Daniellappv/pm-leaders-program/External-classroom-pm-in-remote-world.md

 4. **Time zone differences** can slow things down.
 Trying to schedule a meeting across multiple time zones?
 Good luck.
 This can lead to decision-making bottlenecks and project delays.
 5. And let’s be honest—**not everyone thrives in a remote environment.** Some team members struggle with self-discipline, procrastination, or the lack of external structure.
 As project managers, we need to recognize this and provide the right support.

+### BONUS addition

+1. **Risk #1: Information Debt and Stalled Sprints.** Information Debt is the remote equivalent of Technical Debt.
+It's the cost of poor communication, where context is continually lost.
+A question asked in a chat channel often requires synchronous clarification, resulting in high context-switching cost and halting sprint progress.
+Example: "A simple decision about data validation rules was left ambiguous in a brief email.
+Three developers built three different validation methods, resulting in a week of rollback and rework.
+The project absorbed significant Information Debt."
+2. **Risk #2: The Latency of Feedback Loop.** Every hour of time zone separation is a unit of feedback latency.
+This is most critical in code review (PR) cycles.
+If a PR takes 24 hours to review instead of 2 hours, your entire development velocity is halved.
+3. **Risk #3: The Unforeseen Psychological Risk.** Isolation and lack of clear boundaries are direct precursors to team burnout.
+A burnt-out team member is a massive project risk, often leading to hasty code, shortcuts, and an accumulation of technical debt.

 ## **🎭 The Ugly – When Remote Work Fails (2 min)**

 Now, let’s talk about what happens when remote work completely falls apart—because we’ve all seen it.

+As a rule of thumb, trying to force in-office habits onto a global team is a recipe for failure.

 1. First, **lack of boundaries.** Some companies and clients expect 24/7 availability.
 Without clear work-life separation, burnout becomes inevitable—for you and your team.
 2. Then, there’s **poor leadership**.
 If expectations aren’t clear, processes aren’t defined, or communication is chaotic, remote teams become disorganized fast.
 And on the flip side, micromanagement in a remote setting is a disaster.
 Checking in too often makes people feel distrusted and kills productivity.